SteelCompendium/data-md-dse/Bestiary/Dynamic Terrain/Supernatural Objects/The Throne of A An.md

           - Any creature who uses an ability that deals cold damage takes 11 fire damage.
+  - type: feature
+    feature_type: trait
-  - name: Sitting on the Throne
+    name: Sitting on the Throne
     icon: ⭐️
     effects:
       - effect: Only a creature attuned to the throne can sit on it.
 A creature adjacent to the throne can use a main action to attune to it by succeeding on a **Presence test**.
-        t1: The creature takes 11 fire damage.
+        tier1: The creature takes 11 fire damage.
-        t2: The creature fails to attune to the throne.
+        tier2: The creature fails to attune to the throne.
-        t3: The creature attunes to the throne and can sit on it.
+        tier3: The creature attunes to the throne and can sit on it.
       - effect: >-
           A creature seated on the throne becomes the hierophant of A'An and gains the following benefits: